-With a bit of extra care and preparation, women with complication-free pregnancies may fly onboard Royal Jordanian flights prior to their 32nd week of pregnancy.
-All passengers flying when pregnant should consult their doctors/medical practitioners before traveling, especially on long haul flights.
+With a bit of extra care and preparation, women with complication-free pregnancies may fly onboard Royal Jordanian flights.

-- Confirmation the pregnancy is progressing without stress or complications.
+- State if the pregnancy is single or multiple.

-All pregnant travelers, or their husband, must complete and sign Royal Jordanian’s official “Expectant Mother Indemnity form.
-A copy of the signed form must be retained by the pregnant passenger and carried with her throughout her trip.
-She must present the form upon request to any Royal Jordanian staff during check-in and boarding, in flight, or upon arrival.
+- All pregnant travelers, or their husband, must complete and sign upon check-in Royal Jordanian’s official “Expectant Mother Indemnity Form”.
+A copy of this signed Form must be retained by the pregnant passenger and carried with her throughout her trip.
+She must present the form upon request to any Royal Jordanian staff during boarding, inflight and upon arrival.

 Tips to Increase Comfort Onboard